mkalline/tbimages-data-processing/README.md

 ```
 pip install -r requirements.txt
 ```
-Data needed to run the scripts:
+Data required to run the scripts:
 * extract_patchesNP.py and extract_patchesPP.py: a slide of the ODS2 or ODS3 datasets, Annotated ODS2 and Annotated ODS3
 * mosaic_image.py: DDS1 dataset